masternodepools/WalletCommander/README.md

 # WalletCreatorCron
-This application listens for transactions in the wallet and store them in an DynamoDb.
+This application create wallet adresses for wallets that are marked as UNCREATED in dynamodb